TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/asset_pipeline.md

 The `require_tree` helper method just grabs everything in the current directory.

-jquery also isn't now included out of the box.
+jQuery also isn't now included out of the box.
 Rails now uses the rails_ujs instead so if you do end up using the asset pipeline exclusively (which you still can for Rails 6 applications) your JavaScript manifest may look a little different.

 Your stylesheet manifest file operates on the same principle -- it's available at `app/assets/stylesheets/application.css`: